Rate your AI maturity: A self-assessment for marketing teams

 Then: Did your people know what to do with AI?

-Now: Are they equipped and motivated to use it well?
+Now: Are they equipped to build with it, not just use it?

 Choose all relevant statements:

-Our team had (and still has) training on AI tools relevant to their roles.
+Our team has had structured training on AI tools relevant to their specific roles

 Section score:

-- 2–3 points: You’ve built a decent AI culture but still rely on a few power users
+- 2–3 points: You’ve built some AI culture but you still rely on a few power users

-- 4 points: AI adoption is widespread, consistent, and embedded in your culture
+- 4 points: AI is embedded, consistent, and not dependent on any one person

-3) Strategy and use cases: Beyond the shiny, shiny object
+3) Strategy and use cases: Beyond the quick wins

 Then: Were you chasing trends or solving real problems?

-Now: Are you expanding AI into higher-value use cases?
+Now: Are you expanding AI into genuinely high-value territory?

 Choose all relevant statements:

-We’ve moved beyond content generation into personalization, analytics, and prediction.
+We've moved beyond content generation into personalization, analytics, and workflow automation

 Section score:

-- 0–1 points: AI is still more of a novelty than a core strategic driver
+- 0–1 points: AI is still more of a productivity tool than strategic driver

-- 2–3 points: You’re solving problems but haven’t fully tapped AI’s broader potential
+- 2–3 points: You’re generating real value but haven't tapped into the orchestration layer yet

-- 4 points: AI is delivering real business impact across multiple areas
+- 4 points: AI is delivering measurable business impact across multiple high-value areas

 Then: Could you roll out AI without chaos?

-Now: Can you keep evolving with the technology?
+Now: Can you keep evolving as the technology does... which (by the way) is constantly?

 Choose all relevant statements: